dylannalex/doc2image/README.md

 2. Open your terminal or command line and navigate where `docker-compose.yaml` is located.

+> 💡 This command will create a `data` folder in your current working directory to store output files (do not delete this folder).

-3. Build and launch the services:
+1. Build and launch the services:

 ```bash
 docker compose up --build